Gitorious-backup/gitorious-docker/README.md

 ### Note on email delivery

 The image contains an internal Postfix instance that is used by default.
-It is a default Postfix installation that should work fine for testing, however you should use your own SMTP server to ensure reliable email delivery.
+It is a basic Postfix installation that should work fine for testing, however you should use your own SMTP server to ensure reliable email delivery.
 To point Gitorious to your SMTP server edit _smtp.yml_ file.